zzunic2123/media-converter/README.md

 ---

-## Backend Architecture & Design
+## Architecture and Design

 ### Strategy Pattern for Conversion

-The backend uses the **Strategy Pattern** to handle different media types:
+The backend uses the Strategy Pattern to handle different media types:

 - `MediaConversionStrategy<T extends FormatType>` defines a generic interface
 - `ImageConverterStrategy` and `VideoConverterStrategy` implement format-specific logic
 - `MediaConversionContext` delegates to the appropriate strategy at runtime

-This makes it easy to extend the system with more formats or conversion methods later.
+This design makes the system easy to extend with new media types or conversion tools.

+---

-### Asynchronous Job Handling
+### Asynchronous Job Handling with Progress Tracking

-To allow progress polling and avoid blocking the request thread:
+To simulate realistic conversion progress and avoid blocking the request thread, the backend uses multithreading for media conversion jobs:

-- `ConversionJobService.startJob(...)` saves the file and spawns a **new thread**
-- Conversion is done in background (r via FFmpeg)
+- Each conversion runs in a separate thread using `new Thread(...)` from `ConversionJobService`
+- This allows the frontend to poll `/api/status/progress/{jobId}` for live progress updates
-- Progress is tracked and updated via `JobTrackingService`
+- The job is tracked using `JobTrackingService` and a unique `jobId`
-- Once complete, the converted result is stored and ready for download
+- Converted data is returned as a byte array and downloaded automatically on the frontend

+This design ensures responsiveness, avoids timeouts, and supports tracking progress without blocking the HTTP request lifecycle.

+---

 ### Job Flow Summary

-1. **Frontend** uploads a file with target format
+1. The frontend uploads a file with the selected target format
-2. **Backend** saves the file and starts a conversion thread
+2. The backend saves the file and starts a conversion thread
-3. **Strategy** is selected based on the file type (image or video)
+3. A specific strategy is chosen depending on the media type
-4. **JobTrackingService** tracks and updates progress
+4. `JobTrackingService` monitors progress and stores results
-5. **Frontend** polls `/status/progress/{jobId}`
+5. The frontend polls progress using `/status/progress/{jobId}`
-6. Once done, the frontend calls `/status/result/{jobId}` to download the file
+6. Once finished, the frontend downloads the result via `/status/result/{jobId}`

+---

 ## Notes

-- Max file size: **10 MB**
+- Maximum upload file size is 10 MB
-- For image converting progress is simulated on backend
+- Image conversion progress is simulated
-- Large binaries (e.g. FFmpeg) should be excluded from Git or managed with Git LFS
+- Video conversion progress is parsed from FFmpeg output

 ---